jhburns/ExperienceCapture/Deploy/README.md

 1. Run `docker-compose build`.
 1. Copy the contents of *template.env* to a new file named *.env* then fill out its content with values from [AWS](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 1. Finally, run `docker-compose run ssh_setup` before any of the other commands.
-It generates ssh keys that will be used for the rest of the process.
+It generates SSH keys that will be used for the rest of the process.

 ### Optionally